microsoft/fast/packages/fast-jss-utilities/README.md

 }
 ```

-### multiply
+### add / subtract / multiply / divide
-the `multiply` function is used to multiply numbers or functions that accept design-systems and return numbers.
-It accepts any number of arguments and multiplies each input by the next, starting with the first argument.
+the `add`, `subtract`, `multiply`, and `divide` functions is used to operate on numbers or functions that accept design-systems and return numbers.
+They accept any number of arguments and perform their operation on the previous argument.

 ```ts
 function fontSize(designSystem): number {